fastlater/opendata-us-nij-rtcfc/README.md

 * The cumulative version of the CFS is publicly available at [https://bigquery.cloud.google.com/dataset/mtna-opendata:nij_rtcfc](https://bigquery.cloud.google.com/dataset/mtna-opendata:nij_rtcfc)

+<a name="rds"></a>
+### MTNA Rich Data Services (experimental)
+We will in 2017 launch [Rich Data Service (RDS)](http://www.richdataservices.com), an innovative solution providing concurrent access to a data and metadata API and offering highly flexible and powerful querying, retrieval, knowledge capture, and open data packaging capabilities.
+This enables for example rapid access from R or Python, integration in web portals or application, visualizations, or analyzing the data without having to locally host the database.

+Access to RDS is available on a experimental/beta release basis to individuals or organizations interested in previewing the technology and take advantage of its features.
+Contact us if you would like to access the CFS or other available datasets through such API.

 <a name="resources"></a>
 ## Other Resources
 The following resources can be consulted to complement the information available here: